DominikTschimmel/LaTex_Template/README.md

 Furthermore, some highlight-boxes are predefined that can be accessed by `\begin{Y}... \end{Y}`, where `Y` is `framedef`, `framethm`, `framelemm`, `framecor`, `framerem`, `frameexm` or `frameproof`.
 Of course the highlight-boxes can be used freely and combined with any of the theorem environments.

-## <a name="Additional"></a>Additional packages
+## <a name="Additional"></a>Additional packages and global commands
 For convenience, some other packages are included by default.
-If you want to use a specific package, you can include it in the main.tex file.
-It is recommended however, to check if the particular package is already included in the Thesis_Setup.tex file, as changing the oreder of the package inclusion could break some things.
+If you want to use a specific package, you can include it in the CustomPackages.tex file.
+It is recommended however, to check if the particular package is already included in the main.tex file, as changing the order of the package inclusion could break some things.

-## <a name="Trouble"></a>Troubleshooting
-A general advice if unknown errors occur, is to delete the temporary files, e.g. .aux files etc. (not .bib and not .ist files).
+Furthermore, global command definitions can be put into the CustomPackages.tex.
+In some cases, definitions/settings that are made/set in main.tex can be redefined/changed here, to overwrite the definitions/settings from main.tex.

 # <a name="How-to-specific"></a>How to use - template specific